 You will be required to show evidence of your COVID vaccination upon entering.
-The Qld Government have now updated the Qld Check In App so that you can now link your COVID vaccine proof.
+The Qld Check In App still needs to be used to check in to the facility.
 You will be able to show staff your proof via the green tick in the Qld Check In App or you can provide us with a copy of your COVID Certificate or a vaccination record from Medicare.
 If you do not have a smartphone and are currently using one of our devices to Check In you may supply us with a hard copy of your vaccination via: